landakram/kiwi/Kiwi/home.md

 Again, after you've read through all these pages, feel free to delete them and start fresh.

 ^[1]: Okay okay, you can also show your pages chronologically (by when you last edited) by **tapping the title of the page** (i.e. Home).
-You can also search through all of your pages there too.
+You can search through all of your pages there too.